kumarisk/kumarisk/README.md

 Here are some ideas to get you started:
+I am working as a Software tester.
+I am uploading pratice demos of Selenium.

 - 🔭 I’m currently working on ...
 Zee Entertainment Enterprises Limited (ZEEL)
 - 🌱 I’m currently learning ...
 AWS & Devops